 “Do you recognize me?”
-The artist Suzanne Valadon asked this of a journalist while they hunched over a reproduction of Auguste Renoir’s City Dance (1883) in her studio around 1920.
+The artist Suzanne Valadon asked this of a journalist while they hunched over a reproduction of Auguste Renoir’s Danse à la ville (City Dance) (1883) in her studio around 1920.
 “The female dancer who smiles while falling into the arms of the male dancer,” she added.
 “That’s me.”
-1 As an aspiring artist in Paris during the 1880s, Valadon had supported herself by modeling professionally for Renoir, as well as Pierre Puvis de Chavannes, Henri de Toulouse-Lautrec, and other prominent artists.
+As an aspiring artist in Paris during the 1880s, Valadon had supported herself by modeling professionally for Renoir, as well as Pierre Puvis de Chavannes, Henri de Toulouse-Lautrec, and other prominent artists.
 Modeling, she recalled, was physically and emotionally demanding work, with lengthy sessions in which an employer “would ask me to give him an attitude, a movement, a gesture.”
-2

 But between modeling sessions, it was Valadon who sought to capture the movements and gestures of her family, friends, and neighbors in Montmartre, the working-class district where she lived nearly her entire life.
 Having sketched since age nine, Valadon began to draw and paint the human figure with growing seriousness, focusing on women and children in her economically precarious, socially marginal, and culturally vibrant community.
 Using graphite and charcoal, pastel and oil paint, she studied the members of the hardscrabble households in the area—in particular, her own.
 In works such as Two Studies of Maurice Utrillo Nude Drying Himself (c.
 1892–94), Valadon pictures the frail limbs and stooped posture of her young son with narrow, angular lines that emphasize his bony frame.
 Maurice appears vulnerable yet resilient, like the domestic and service workers who populated his mother’s drawings.